Jul 26th, 2021

 What does it mean, then, to put yourself within the range of God’s effective will?
-What does it mean to put yourself under his effective will?
-That’s what we’re going to be looking at, and this particular parable tells us it means at least four things.
-To live in the kingdom of God is to get a lasting identity that goes on for eternity and is marked by astounding liberality.
-Finally, we have to ask, “How do we get that?”
+It means that you get a lasting identity that goes on for eternity, and it is marked by astounding liberality.
+Let’s look more closely at how we can get that kind of identity.

-This sermon was preached by Rev. Timothy Keller at Redeemer Presbyterian Church on May 4, 2003.
-Series "The Meaning of Jesus Part 4; The Kingdom of God".
+This sermon was preached by Dr. Timothy Keller at Redeemer Presbyterian Church on May 4, 2003.
+Series: "The Meaning of Jesus Part 4; The Kingdom of God."
 Scripture: Luke 16:19-31.

 Today's podcast is brought to you by Gospel in Life, the site for all sermons, books, study guides and resources from Timothy Keller and Redeemer Presbyterian Church.
 If you've enjoyed listening to this podcast and would like to support the ongoing efforts of this ministry, you can do so by visiting https://gospelinlife.com/give and making a one-time or recurring donation.